Turn a new Ikea storage shelf into a rustic farmhouse beauty!

 The toys we will keep will be outfitted into smaller bins hidden inside the baskets behind the bed.
 Or elsewhere.
 I’ve yet to decide.

-But the good news is… the other side of the room was finally ready for more!
+The good news is… the other side of the room was finally ready for my Ikea storage shelf dream!

 But first, I wanted to build a mini version to mimic the wall shelving unit behind the bed.